Water availably

 In 2019, the CSIRO was engaged by the department to assess Norfolk Island's surface and groundwater resources and options to increase water security.
 The assessment was part of the Norfolk Island Water Resource Assessment (NIWRA) project, with the information helping inform government and community actions to build water resilience, individually and collectively.

-The first part of the NIWRA is complete and summarised in a full technical report and summary report.
+The first part of the NIWRA is now completed which includes in a full technical report and summary report.

 In response to the findings, the department requested the CSIRO continue monitoring surface and groundwater resource supplies, and further investigate two issues impacting on water security: woody weeds and cloud interception.

-- The continued groundwater resource monitoring will help us build a better understanding of water availability on Norfolk Island over time.
+• The continued groundwater resource monitoring will assist in building a better understanding of water availability on Norfolk Island over time.

-- The woody weeds work includes GIS mapping of four woody weed species: Red guava, Hawaiian holly, African olive, and Cotoneaster.
-This mapping can assist in the management of woody weeds across the island.
+• The woody weeds work includes GIS mapping of four woody weed species: Red guava, Hawaiian holly, African olive, and Cotoneaster.
+This mapping can contribute in the management of woody weeds across the island.

-LiDAR (Light Detection and Ranging) data, as well as a rainwater app, were developed by the CSIRO specifically for residents and businesses on Norfolk Island.
+LiDAR (Light Detection and Ranging) data, and the rainwater app, were developed by the CSIRO specifically for residents and businesses on Norfolk Island.
 The rainwater app enables users to evaluate the reliability of existing and proposed roof-harvested rainwater systems (catchment and storage).

 All completed outputs from the CSIRO NIWRA project are available on the links below.